A multiwavelength study of the Galactic center black hole candidate MAXI J1744-294: Summary

 We present a comprehensive multi-wavelength study of \src, a new transient detected in the Galactic center.
-Our study follows the evolution of the outburst from the soft to intermediate state, and reveals \src\ to be consistent with a BH-LMXB.
-This conclusion is based on the aggregate properties of the source, including the \begin{itemize} \item Highest measured luminosity ($L_X> 3.5\times10^{37}$\lumcgs), \item Location within 1 pc of Sgr A*, \item Lack of previous detections, \item Long outburst decay time, and \item Lack of pulsations/type I X-ray bursts, \end{itemize} all of which are consistent with the BH-LMXB scenario.
+Our study follows the evolution of the outburst from the soft to intermediate and then hard state, and reveals \src\ to be a likely BH-LMXB.
+This conclusion is based on the aggregate properties of the source, including the \begin{itemize} \item Spectral properties (e.g. spin $a>0.92$; $2\sigma$ c.l.), \item Radio-loud emission in the hard state, \item Highest measured luminosity ($L_X> 3.5\times10^{37}$\lumcgs), \item Long outburst decay time, \item Lack of pulsations/type I X-ray bursts, \item Long outburst recurrence time, and \item Location within 1 pc of Sgr A*, \end{itemize} all of which are consistent with the BH-LMXB scenario.

-\begin{contribution} SM was responsible for overall project management, writing and submitting the manuscript, conducting \nustar, \swift\ and \xmm\ data analysis, and supervising the undergraduates who assisted with X-ray analysis.
-KM came up with the initial research concept, served as the PI of the NuSTAR, XMM and Chandra ToO programs, obtained the funding and edited the manuscript.
+\begin{contribution} SM was responsible for overall project management, writing the manuscript, X-ray data analysis, and supervising research assistants.
+KM came up with the initial research concept, served as the PI of the \nustar, \xmm\ and \chandra\ ToO programs, obtained the funding and edited the manuscript.
 MR processed the \swift\ data, extracted spectral and timing products, and drafted the relevant text.
 PD performed reflection modeling and drafted the relevant sections in the manuscript.
-BL processed and analyzed the \chandra\ data, generated the NuSTAR background files, and helped complete the manuscript.
-EM conducted timing analysis and drafted the relevant text for the manuscript.
+BL processed and analyzed the \chandra\ data, generated the \nustar\ background files, and helped complete the manuscript.
+EM conducted timing analysis and drafted the relevant text.
 CJ created the dust scattering models and drafted the relevant text.
 AC supervised Keck data acquisition and analysis, and drafted the relevant section in the manuscript, with assistance from SG.
 GKJ provided and analyzed \nicer\ data and contributed to the manuscript.
+NG provided radio observation details and drafted the relevant text.
 LM generated IXPE light curves and reviewed the draft.
-NG provided radio observation details.
 RC, MH, and AG were involved in obtaining and analyzing NIR data.
-SZ and GS provided proprietary \nustar\ data.
-MB advised on the timing analysis.
+SZ, GS, and OK provided proprietary \nustar\ data.
+MB advised on timing analysis.
 MN assisted with \chandra/ACIS-S HETG observing setup and analysis.
-CH, JT, SM, ND, MP, FC, GP, MS, JH, MS, JG, and RF participated in helpful discussions and reviewed the manuscript.
+CH, JT, SM, ND, MP, FC, GP, MS, JH, MS, DH, JG, and RF participated in helpful discussions and reviewed the manuscript.

 \end{contribution}

 \facilities{NuSTAR, XMM-Newton(EPIC), Swift(XRT), CXO(ASIS-S), XRISM(Resolve and Xtend), NICER, MeerKAT, Keck, JWST}

 \software{DS9, HEASoft v6.34 \citep{heasoft2014}, XSPEC v12.14.1 \citep{Arnaud1996}, NuSTARDAS v2.1.4a (\url{https://heasarc.gsfc.nasa.gov/docs/nustar/analysis/nustar_swguide.pdf}), CIAO \citep{Fruscione2006}, HENDRICS \citep{Bachetti2018} (\url{https://ascl.net/1805.019}), Stingray \citep{stingray} (\url{https://doi.org/10.5281/zenodo.13974481}), astropy \citep{2013A&A...558A..33A,2018AJ....156..123A }, Matplotlib \citep{Hunter2007} } \\